The Specials: The Specials Mk.2 (1993–1998)

 The first reunion under the Specials name occurred in 1993.
 Producer Roger Lomas was asked by Trojan Records to get some musicians together to back ska legend Desmond Dekker on a new album.
 He approached all members of the Specials and the four that were willing to participate were Roddy Radiation, Neville Staple, Lynval Golding and Horace Panter, they were also joined by Aitch Bembridge, who had been the drummer in the Selecter.
 In the 1970s, Bembridge had played with soul singer Ray King, who mentored and worked with Dammers, Staple, Golding and Hutchinson in their days before the Specials.
 A group of studio musicians filled out the band, including keyboardist Mark Adams.
 The album, released by Trojan Records as King of Kings, was credited to Desmond Dekker and the Specials.

 The release of the album with Desmond Dekker created some buzz for the band, and led to an offer from a Japanese promoter to book a tour.
 Rejoined by Golding, along with Bembridge & Adams from the "King of Kings" sessions, the band added horn players Adam Birch and Jonathan Read and began rehearsing and playing live.
 Initially using the names the Coventry Specials, The X Specials, and Specials2, they shortly reverted to the Specials after accepting that it was the name promoters were using anyway, although the line-up was referred to as Specials MkII by those involved.
 This line-up went on to tour internationally and released two studio albums: Today's Specials, a collection of mostly reggae and ska covers in 1996, and Guilty 'til Proved Innocent! in 1998, a collection of original compositions.
 The band toured heavily in support of both releases – including headlining the Vans Warped Tour – and received positive reviews of their live shows.

 Despite the live success, the band fizzled out after a 1998 Japan tour (which Panter missed due to illness), although limited touring with a different line-up continued into 2000.
 The release of the earlier Trojan sessions, Skinhead Girl in 2000 and Conquering Ruler in 2001, would be the last heard from the band for some time.

-After completing a similar project with the Selecter in 1999, Roger Lomas brought the group back into the studio to record a number of classic songs from the Trojan Records back catalogue.
-Two weeks before this project, Golding left the group to concentrate on domestic life in Seattle.
+After completing a similar project with The Selecter in 1999, Roger Lomas brought the group back into the studio to record a number of classic songs from the Trojan Records back catalogue.
+Two weeks before this project, Golding left the group to return to Seattle.
 Turning to another Selecter veteran for help, the band replaced him on guitar with Neol Davies.
 Davies, Staple, Radiation and Panter, joined by a group of session musicians, recorded a wealth of tracks that eventually saw release by Trojan sub-label Receiver Records as Skinhead Girl in 2000 and Conquering Ruler in 2001.